 |More of that cloud filtered light; another shot from the top.|

 |Don’t miss how the light plays on the plains below.|

 It looked like the clouds were there to stay.

 |A closer look at some late evening light fighting its way through the clouds that refused to move.|

 |And then, the sun just set behind those clouds.|

-Now, I wonder what early mornings up there are like 😉
+Now, that I’ve been up there on Nandi Hills during the sunset hour, I wonder what early mornings up there are like 😉

 Note: Nandi Hills is close to traffic after 6.
 So if you don’t want to be too late to arrive, you might want to remember that.
 If you are there by 6, you might be allowed some grace time to walk around and enjoy the evening breeze or gusts, whatever is in nature’s plans for the day.

 (Have you caught a sunrise up there?
 Or a sunset?
 Or would you like to do either of the two — there on the top of Nandi Hills ?
 Let me know in the comments. 🙂 )